 Instructions

-To begin, thaw frozen scallops overnight in the refrigerator.
+- To begin, thaw frozen scallops overnight in the refrigerator.
 Dry scallops well with a paper towel to remove as much excess moisture as possible.
 Ensure the side muscle is removed from each sea scallop.
+Sprinkle each side with salt and pepper, then set aside while you prepare the polenta.

-Before searing the scallops, prepare the charred corn polenta.
-Combine stock, milk, a few pinches of salt and pepper to a medium saucepan.
+- Combine stock, milk and a few pinches of salt and pepper to a medium saucepan.
 Heat over medium until simmering.
 Add dry grits or polenta, stirring to prevent lumping.
 Stir occasionally, cooking until the liquid has absorbed and the grits are tender.

-Wipe out the skillet where you charred the corn.
+- Wipe out the skillet where you charred the corn.
 Heat it over medium-high heat with neutral oil and 2 tablespoons butter.
 Place scallops in the hot pan in a single layer.
-Sear without moving the scallops for 3 minutes, until they achieve a golden brown good sear.
+Sear without moving the scallops for 3 minutes, until they achieve a good sear.
 Reduce heat to medium and turn scallops.
 Add last 2 tablespoons butter to pan.
-Saute for final minute while basting in butter, until scallops are just cooked through.
-Remove scallops and tent with foil.
+Saute for the final minute while basting in butter, until scallops are just cooked through.
+Remove scallops to a side plate and tent with foil.

-Return the pan over the heat and squeeze the juice of half lemon to the pan.
-Gently swirl the pan and scrape up any tasty bits at the bottom of the pan.
-Taste and adjust seasoning.
+- Return the pan to the heat and squeeze the juice of half lemon into the skillet.
+Gently swirl the pan and scrape up any tasty bits at the bottom.
+Taste the brown butter sauce and adjust seasoning.

 Notes